 10 Tips for Raising Barnevelder Chickens

 - Given their desire for brooding, some chickens are a little lazy.
 It is recommended to have mandatory foraging times.

 - Hens will produce better eggs and roosters will provide better meat if they exercise.

-- Although Barnevelder chickens can tolerate cold weather, they do better in well-insulated coops
+- Although Barnevelder chickens can tolerate cold weather, they do better in well-insulated chicken coops

 - An easy way for Barnevelder chickens to get some exercise is to let them follow children around the farm